cliff1976/fat/content/posts/bikerides/20220320/index.md

 ![](20220320_121443_IMG_20220320_121443501_s.jpg)

 ## Route
 You might need to tap or click the map to make it bigger.
-The red solid route was my intention.
-The blue dashed route is my actual route.

 {{< fzimg src="20220320.jpg" >}}